favetisov/ts-proj-ref/README.md

  - `shared` - module with common interfaces and logic, does not depend on any other module
  - `football` and `basketball` actual business logic implementations that use code from `shared`, but do not know anything about each other.
+- `football/tests` and `basketball/tests` - tests.
+They are separated from parent modules so parent module cannot accidentally access anything from testing space.

 Project also shows how you can workaround a known Typescript issue: absolute paths aren't resolved when transpiling TS to JS.
 So you have either to run code with `tsconfig-paths` or build JS with other compilers like Babel.